max-mapper/get-dat/markdown/05-package-config.md

 }
 ```

-So, from now on, you can simply type `dat pull` to get the latest changes from http://eukaryota.dathub.org, or `dat push` to update eukaryota with your latest changes.
+That's it!
+From now on, you can simply type `dat pull` to get the latest changes from http://eukaryota.dathub.org, or `dat push` to update eukaryota with your latest changes.